Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: Related Work

 \section{Related Work}

-\paragraph{Surgical Environment} Surgical robots have earned significant attention from researchers and surgeons.
-Due to the inherent challenges and risks associated with directly conducting real-world experiments, simulation platforms have become an essential tool for evaluating and validating robot learning algorithms.
+\paragraph{Surgical Simulation Environments} Surgical robots have earned significant attention from researchers and surgeons.
+Due to the inherent challenges and risks associated with directly conducting real-world experiments, simulation platforms have become an essential tool for evaluating and validating robot learning algorithms before real-world deployment.
 Different simulation platforms \cite{SurRoL, lapgym, SurgicalAI} have been developed to provide controlled, reproducible environments containing various surgical robotic tasks.
 In this paper, we focus specifically on the SurRoL platform \cite{SurRoL}, which offers a combination of task diversity, realism, and alignment with real-world dVRK setups.
 Additionally, different baselines \cite{DEX} varying from reinforcement learning to imitation learning have been evaluated in the environments from SurRoL.

 \paragraph{Diffusion Policy} Diffusion model is first proposed as a generative model for image generation \cite{DDPM, score_matching, latent_diffusion}.
 By learning the score function of the image data distribution, new images can be generated by first sampling from a normal distribution and then solving a reverse-time SDE \cite{score_matching}.
 Recently, the ability of diffusion model to learn a data distribution is exploited in imitation learning for solving robotics tasks \cite{diffusion_policy, 3D_diffusion_policy, rdt-1b}.
 A conditional diffusion policy $\pi(a|o)$ is learned from expert demonstrations.
-In the domain of surgical robots, the potential of diffusion models are under-explored.
-As far as we know, there are only two methods called Movement Primitive Diffusion (MPD) \cite{MPD} and Surgical Robot Transformer (SRT) \cite{SRT} exploiting diffusion policy in surgical environments.
-MPD combines diffusion policy and movement primitives \cite{ProDMP} to gain gentle manipulation skills.
-SRT focuses on solving the issue of imprecise joint measurements in real-world setup by introducing a relative action formulation.
+In the domain of surgical robots, the application of diffusion policies in surgical tasks is an active research direction \cite{MPD, SRT, surgical_embodied_ai}.
+MPD \cite{MPD} combines diffusion policy and movement primitives \cite{ProDMP} to gain gentle manipulation skills.
+SRT \cite{SRT} focuses on solving the issue of imprecise joint measurements in real-world setup by introducing a relative action formulation.
+A comprehensive evaluation of robot learning methods on different surgical tasks are presented in \cite{surgical_embodied_ai}.